AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 ls
 ```

 Remember we are actually providing a *relative path* when we provide the file names here.
-So to make make a copy of "file\_A.txt" and put it somewhere else, like in our subdirectory "another\_directory", we would change the second positional argument:
+So to make a copy of "file\_A.txt" and put it somewhere else, like in our subdirectory "another\_directory", we would change the second positional argument:

 ```
 ls another_directory/